-By offering things like spa or restaurant incentives, room discounts, multiple night discounts, free nights, etc. you can start to get ahead of the game.
-By doing these short promotional bursts into your hotel pricing strategy, you’ll gain some traction in bookings and avoid your hotel being perceived as low-quality or constantly discounting.
+You can start getting ahead of the game by offering things like spa or restaurant incentives, hotel room discounts, multiple-night discounts, free nights, etc. By adding these short promotional bursts into your hotel pricing strategy, you’ll gain some traction in bookings and avoid your hotel being perceived as low-quality or constantly discounting.
 It’s also a great way to improve the guest experience.

-As an example, hotel FieldHouse Jones even offers discounts and evening events at it’s onsite cafe, restaurant, and slot car racing space.
-This way, they are not only dependent on guests for an inflow of revenue, they also bring in added profits from the local community.
-This tactic also has the added benefit of providing guests the feeling of an authentic travel experience since they get to intermix with the local community; it’s it’s a win-win for everyone.
+For example, FieldHouse Jones offers discounts and evening events at its onsite cafe, restaurant, and slot car racing space.
+This way, they depend not only on guests for an inflow of hotel revenue but also bring in added profits from the local community.
+This tactic also has the added benefit of providing guests with an authentic travel experience since they get to intermix with the local community; it’s a win-win for everyone.

-The best way to sell off these last-minute rooms is through a pooled inventory system via a channel manager.
-This creates a seamless two-way connection to your property’s various booking sites, like Booking.com, Expedia, or Airbnb, and ensures that the constant flow of information is reliable and up to date.
+The best way to sell off these last-minute rooms is through online travel agents (OTAs) via a channel manager.
+This creates a seamless two-way connection to your hotel’s various booking sites, like Booking.com, Expedia, or Airbnb, and ensures that the constant flow of information is reliable and up to date.

 Additionally, you can make informed hotel pricing decisions by monitoring your competitor’s rates in real time to ensure those final rooms are sold without compromise.